-Shortly after failing to qualify for the individual all-around finals, the face of USA Gymnastics walked unsteadily past the media.
-Jordyn Wieber walked with wide eyes, steered by a handler, past her teammates, including the two who had replaced her in an event she was expected to dominate.
+Shortly after failing to qualify for the individual all-around finals, the face of USA Gymnastics walked unsteadily into the mixed zone.
+Jordyn Wieber walked with wide eyes, steered by a minder, past her teammates, including the two who had replaced her in an event she was expected to dominate.
 Even then the tears would not stop.

 Aly Raisman, who came from nowhere to vault ahead of her teammate with a qualifying score of 60.391 to best Wieber's 60.032 and claim her spot, looked almost as upset: "It's hard, because it's something that you dream of your whole life and it's difficult.
 I feel really bad.
 And it's hard.
 I don't even know what to say."